carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 # Running kapp in a Dagger pipeline

-In this article we will explore how to leverage kapp in a Dagger pipeline.
+In this article, we will explore how to leverage kapp in a Dagger pipeline.

 ### What is Dagger?
 [Dagger]((https://dagger.io/)) is a portable devkit to build powerful CI/CD pipelines quickly and run them anywhere.